geraldb/geraldb.github.io/feedparser.md

 **Title 'n' Summary**

-Note: The Feed parser will remove all html tags and attributes from the title (RSS 2.0+Atom), description (RSS 2.0) and summary (Atom) content and will unescape HTML entities e.g. `&amp;` becomes & and so on - always resulting in plain vanilla text.
+Note: The Feed parser will remove all HTML tags and attributes from the title (RSS 2.0+Atom), description (RSS 2.0) and summary (Atom) content and will unescape HTML entities e.g. `&amp;` becomes & and so on - always resulting in plain vanilla text.